waterholeforum/docs/groups.md

 ### Admin

 There is a special user group called **Admin**.
 Users assigned to this group have globally elevated permissions – they can view all content and perform all actions.
+As such, you should only assign this group to people you trust.

 ## Assigning Users